randakar/y-lib/README.md

 Ylib is a set of libraries that can be added to HP Loadrunner test scripts.

+# How
+Documentation can be found at: http://randakar.github.io/y-lib/ Source code can be found at: https://github.com/randakar/y-lib

 # Why?
 The goal of Ylib is to make functionality and tools available that support performance testing and improve both development speed and test quality.